My complete guide to Prague’s 4 Botanical Gardens – Opening Times, Tickets & Directions

 The Fata Morgana greenhouse is a relatively new addition, opened in 2004.

 The vineyard of St. Clara was incorporated into the garden in 1995 and over the years more exhibitions about wine growing were added.
-You can now taste the local wine in a small wine bar next to the vineyard, where you can see all the different types of grapes.
+It’s great that you can now taste the local wine in a small wine bar next to the vineyard, where you can see all the different types of grapes.

 If you want to see a tropical forest in Prague, you will need to visit the Fata Morgana Greenhouse in Troja.
-While it’s run by the Botanical Garden, the entrance is separate from the main area and you can visit the Greenhouse separately without going to the rest of the garden (and get a separate ticket too).
+It’s been now incorporated fully into the main Botanical Garden, the main entrance is very close to the greenhouse and the main Botanical Garden ticket is valid there too.

 You will need about 60 – 90 minutes to visit the greenhouse which is organised in three different sections.
 You will walk through a jungle, desert and tropical rainforest and can take as long as you want to admire the different plants on the way.

-If you fancy a longer trip, you can visit the Fata Morgana in the morning and then walk around Troja or visit the Zoo or go to Troja Castle (it’s more like an art gallery)
+If you fancy a longer trip, you can visit the Fata Morgana in the morning and then walk around Troja or visit the Troja Zoo or go to Troja Castle (it’s more like an art gallery).

 Facilities – restaurant, wine bar, coffee stands, toilets, info centre, shop etc.